amcm329/cod_hurricane_prediction/scripts/README.md

 # Project Build Process

-If you want to walk through the workflow manually to build and understand how the project works, follow the steps below.
-There is a lot more detail and explanation/comments in each of the files/notebooks so its worth looking into those.
-We will focus our attention on working within CML, using all it has to offer, while glossing over the details that are simply standard data science.
-We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.
+In order to execute the module manually, follow these steps.
+It is important to mention that, inside each one of the codes, there are explanations and hints on how to properly execute them.

-### 0 - Bootstrap
+### 01 - Install dependencies

-There are a couple of steps needed at the start to configure the Project and Workspace settings so each step will run successfully.
-You **must** run the project bootstrap before running other steps.
+**Note**: this step *must* be executed in the beginning.

-Open the file `0_bootstrap.py` in a normal workbench Python3 session.
-You only need a 1 CPU / 2 GB instance.
+Open the file `01_install_dependencies.py` in a normal workbench Python3 session.
+A 1 CPU / 2 GB instance is enough.
 Then **Run > Run All Lines**

+### 02 - Download and clean data (Optional)

-### 2 - Data Analysis
+### 03 - Exploratory Data Analysis (Optional)

 This is a Jupyter Notebook that does some basic data exploration and visualization.
 It is here to show how this would be part of the data science workflow.